Prafulla Chaki

-Prafulla Chandra Chaki (প্রফুল্ল চাকী, Prafulla Chaki alias Dinesh Chandra Roy) (10 December 1888 – 2 May 1908) was an Indian revolutionary associated with the Jugantar group of revolutionaries who carried out assassination attempt against British colonial official in an attempt to secure Indian independence.
+Prafulla Chandra Chaki (প্রফুল্ল চাকী, Prafulla Chaki alias Dinesh Chandra Roy) (10 December 1888 – 2 May 1908) was an Indian revolutionary associated with the Jugantar group of revolutionaries who carried out an assassination attempt against a British colonial official in an attempt to secure Indian independence.

 Prafulla and Khudiram Bose tried to assassinate the notorious district judge of Muzaffarpur, Douglas Kingsford, by throwing bombs at a carriage they believed Kingsford was traveling in, but he was not in the carriage, and two British women were killed instead.
 Prafulla committed suicide when he was about to be arrested by the police.
 Khudiram was arrested and tried for the murder of the two women and sentenced to death.
 Mahatma Gandhi denounced the violence and regretted the deaths of the two women.
 He stated that "the Indian people will not win their freedom through these methods".
-However, Bal Gangadhar Tilak in his newspaper Kesari, defended the two young men and called for immediate swaraj.
+However, Bal Gangadhar Tilak, in his newspaper Kesari, defended the two young men and called for immediate swaraj.
 This was followed by the immediate arrest of Tilak by the British colonial government on charges of sedition.

 Early life

-Prafulla Chandra Chaki was born in a well-to-do Jotedar family on 10 December 1888 in Bihar, a village in Bogra district of current day Bangladesh, then a part of Bengal Presidency.
-His father's name was Rajnarayan Chaki and mother's name was Swarnomoyee Devi.
+Prafulla Chandra Chaki was born into a well-to-do Jotedar family on 10 December 1888 in Bihar, a village in Bogra District of current day Bangladesh, then a part of the Bengal Presidency.
+His father's name was Rajnarayan Chaki, and his mother's name was Swarnomoyee Devi.
 Rajnarayan's ancestor Prankrishna Chaki (his grandfather) was a resident of Chanchakia.
 He was the fifth child in his family.
 Rajnarayan was an employee in the Nagar estate.
-He started his education at Namuja Janada Prasad English School, an English medium school in Bogra.
-After completing his primary education he came to Rangpur with his elder brother Pratap Chandra Chaki whose father-in-law was a reputed person in Rangpur.
+He started his education at Namuja Janada Prasad English School, an English-medium school in Bogra.
+After completing his primary education, he came to Rangpur with his elder brother, Pratap Chandra Chaki, whose father-in-law was a reputed person in Rangpur.
 He was expelled from Rangpur Zilla School in Class 9 for taking part in a students' demonstration that violated East Bengal law.
-He then joined Rangpur National School where he came in contact with revolutionaries and became a believer and practitioner of revolutionary philosophies.
+He then joined Rangpur National School, where he came in contact with revolutionaries and became a believer and practitioner of revolutionary philosophies.

 Revolutionary activities

-Barin Ghosh brought Prafulla to Calcutta and he was enlisted in the Jugantar party.
+Barin Ghosh brought Prafulla to Calcutta, and he was enlisted in the Jugantar party.
 His first assignment was to kill Sir Joseph Bampfylde Fuller (1854-1935), the first Lieutenant Governor of the new province of Eastern Bengal and Assam.
 However, the plan did not materialize.

-Next, Prafulla, along with Khudiram Bose was chosen for the assassination of Kingsford, the magistrate of Muzaffarpur, Bihar.
+Next, Prafulla, along with Khudiram Bose, was chosen for the assassination of Kingsford, the magistrate of Muzaffarpur, Bihar.
 Kingsford, during his previous tenure as the Chief Presidency Magistrate of Calcutta, was unpopular for passing harsh and cruel sentences on young political workers of Bengal.
 He was also noted for inflicting corporal punishments on such workers.
 This led to the planning of his murder, and Chaki and Bose were selected and sent to Muzaffarpur to execute this task.
 Prafulla took the fake name Dinesh Chandra Ray in this operation.